unitedastronomer/AppleBCM57XXEthernet/README.md

 Credits:
-Sunki for finding the method to patch
+Sunki for finding the method to patch.
-Exception for this patched kext
+Exception for this patched kext.
-Apple for the AppleBCM5701Family.kext
+Apple for the AppleBCM5701Family.kext.